nanditha16/Python/src/DS_Algo/README.md

     - Time: O(log n) per search → O(log n) total.
 Space: O(1).
         - Time Complexity: O(logn) — binary search twice.
         - Space Complexity: O(1) — no extra space used.

+53. myPow(self, x: float, n: int) -> float: Pow(x, n) using binary exponentiation
+    - “I use fast exponentiation.
+Treat n in binary: while n > 0, if the current bit is 1, multiply result by x.
+Each step I square x and halve n.
+For negative powers, flip to (1/x) and use -n.
+This computes x^n in O(log n) multiplications and constant space.”
+    - Intuition: Raising x to n doesn’t need n multiplications.
+Use the fact that: if n is even, x^n = (x^2)^(n/2) if n is odd, x^n = x * x^(n-1)
+        So we can square x and halve n repeatedly, multiplying into the answer only when the current bit of n is 1.
+For negative n, compute x^{-n} as (1/x)^n.
+    - Approach:
+        1. If n < 0, set x = 1/x, n = -n.
+        2. Initialize result = 1.
+        3. While n > 0:
+            If n is odd (n % 2 == 1), result *= x.
+            Square x (x *= x) and integer-divide n //= 2.
+        4. Return result.
+    - Complexity: O(log n) time (processes bits of n), O(1) space.
+        - Time Complexity: O(logn) — binary exponentiation.
+        - Space Complexity: O(1) — constant space.

+54. Merge Intervals